aws-samples/aws-dbs-refarch-edw/README.md

 <table><tr><td><a href="https://github.com/aws-samples/aws-dbs-refarch-redshift/tree/master/lambda-connections"><img src="https://github.com/aws-samples/aws-dbs-refarch-redshift/blob/master/lambda-connections/thumbnail.png"/></a></td><td>

 [AWS Lambda](https://aws.amazon.com/lambda) lets you run code without provisioning or managing servers.
 You pay only for the compute time you consume - there is no charge when your code is not running.
+AWS Lambda can be used as a powerful workflow or compute engine with data, and connecting to Redshift is simple and easy.

 </td></tr></table>